If the answer to any of these questions is “no”, be concerned about the reliability of a source.

 Can you find information about the author, and can you confirm that the author is a journalist?
-Has the author worked for other newspapers or are they an expert in the area they’re writing about?
+Have they worked for other newspapers or are they an expert in the area they’re writing about?

-Does the author quote reputable sources and provide details to back up the story?
+Does the author quote reputable sourced and provide details to back up their story?

 Is the article well written and free from grammatical mistakes?

 Is the article written in a calm, controlled, and professional manner?